Can brick-and-mortar boost your digital engagement?

 - Digitally enhancing the in-branch experience not only re-shaped the FI as an innovation leader, it has also delivered greater customer satisfaction, as evidenced by surveys and their net promoter score (NPS).

-- The bank has been able to streamline time to market and in many cases, decrease its average cost-per-transaction almost 94%, from $0.90 to $0.05 per transaction.
+- The bank has been able to streamline time to market and in many cases, decrease its average cost-per-transaction, 90% per transaction.

 - Leadership now enjoys greater business agility, a healthier bottom line, and the SD-WAN virtualization gives the bank a wider range of flexible options for the future.

-With the project calling for thousands of installations, AT&T Business was uniquely equipped to deliver the scale required to support an enterprise of this size.
+With the project calling for so many installations, AT&T Business was uniquely equipped to deliver the scale required to support an enterprise of this size.
 This capacity, along with a unique breadth of capabilities and expertise—ranging from program management to implementation—made AT&T Business the ideal single provider to deploy Wi-Fi, implement an SD-WAN architecture with new circuits, and disconnect legacy systems efficiently.

 To learn more, contact your AT&T representative or download this report with insights into building a more flexible and reliable infrastructure, specifically with options available today and on the horizon for the WAN.